Itinerary - Kazakhstan 360°: Almaty, Turkestan and the Mangystau Desert in 4x4

 Welcome to Shymkent

-Shymkent is the second most populous city in Kazakhstan and is a place where past and present coexist in harmony.
+A local guide will introduce us to this thousand-year-old history with our tour around Shymkent, the second most populous city in Kazakhstan and is a place where past and present coexist in harmony.

-In fact, the city was founded in the 12th century as a " caravanserai " to protect the city of Sayram on the Silk Road and grew as a market center for trade between Turkic nomads.
+We'll explore the city that was founded in the 12th century as a " caravanserai " to protect the city of Sayram on the Silk Road and grew as a market centre for trade between Turkic nomads.
+We'll learn how, over the years, first Islamic architecture and then 19th-century Soviet architecture have transformed the city.

 The ancient city of Otrar and the mausoleum of Arystan Bab